Marinas and Gas Stations Florida

 Luckily, getting the Boater ID is far easier than getting your driver’s license: Taking driving lessons, registering with an agency or completing a practical exam is not necessary.
 Instead, the procedure only involves an online course and a written exam.

 There are many providers that offer the drivers license for boats in Florida.
 Which one you choose is up to you.
 The only important criterion is that the provider is licensed by the Florida Fish and Wildlife Conservation Commission.
-This is a selection of websites where you can apply for your Boater ID:
+We recommend the following provider.
+It is very inexpensive and easy to use:

 The costs for an online course and the written exam are 30 USD on average.
 However, prices range between 15 and 50 USD, depending on the provider.
 Expensive courses mostly feature premium materials as well as many illustrations and training videos.
 The BoatUS Foundation offers the course for free – but only for US citizens.